casper-network/docs/source/docs/casper/glossary/C.md

 ## CBC {#cbc}

 Correct by construction.
-CBC Casper is a family of consensus algorithms developed by Vlad Zamfir.
+CBC Casper is a family of consensus algorithms.

 ## Chainspec {#chainspec}